Blackpig/claude-setup/existing.md

 5. **Restart Claude Desktop** (Cmd+Q, then reopen) to activate MCP servers
 6. Test MCP servers with "List all my Herd sites" and "Run artisan route:list"
 7. Update `.claude/` files with any additional project-specific context
+8. Verify `.cliignore` was copied and check token usage improvement

 ## What Gets Created